shikhar97gupta/Recommender-System/README.md

 # Major Project Collaboration

-Recommender Systems with MERN stack
+Recommender System with MERN stack

 By: Shikhar, Dhruv and Kanishk